-Don’t dump your Legos in the landfill or recycling bins.
-They can’t be recycled, but they can be reused countless times.
-Instead of keeping them in your garage, collecting dust because “you might use them some day”, think about donating them, and putting them back in circulation TODAY.
-If find you “need” more Legos in the future there will always be literally thousands of tons for sale on eBay and Craigslist for very low prices.
+Instead of keeping them in your garage, collecting dust because “you might use them some day”, you should be thinking “why shouldn’t I Donate Legos?” and put them back in circulation TODAY.
+If later on you find you really “need” more Legos there will always be literally thousands of tons Lego bricks for sale on eBay and Craigslist for very low prices.

 Sent: Wednesday, May 28, 2014 11:16 AM